Blendify/blender-manual/blender_docs/manual/game_engine/logic/actuators/types/steering.rst

    You can create your own mesh to use for navigation and make it a Navigation Mesh in:

-   * Properties Window → Physics context → Physics panel → choosing Physics Type: Navigation Mesh
+   :menuselection:`Properties editor --> Physics context --> Physics panel --> choosing Physics Type: Navigation Mesh`

    Or you can let Blender create a Navigation Mesh, then select a mesh.
 (Floor or ground or etc.)

-   * Properties Window → Scene context → Navigation mesh object panel → Build navigation mesh
+   :menuselection:`Properties editor --> Scene context --> Navigation mesh object panel --> Build navigation mesh`

 Dist